 11. Alex Knob

-A west coast hike in Glacier country that offers incredible views over the Franz Josef Valley.
+A west coast hike in Glacier country that offers incredible views over the Franz Josef glacier and valley.
 It’s a long 17km return but worth every second.
-The track is often rocky underfoot and due to recent slips you need to climb over and under several trees but this just adds to the fun in my opinion.
+The track is often rocky underfoot and due to recent slips you need to climb over and under several trees but this just adds to the fun, in my humble opinion.

 At the summit you’ll have incredible views toward several peaks over 3000m and the famous Franz Josef Glacier.
 Great alternative for those who don't have few hundred dollars to spend on a heli glacier hike in town.